NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 `analysis_template/scripts/template_plots.m`

-As you may already know, EEG data shows decreasing power at increasing frequencies.
-This characteristic can be problematic while visualizing power across frequency bands, conducting quantitative comparisons and statistical analysis across frequency bands etc..
-One of the most common methods used to alleviate this problem is to baseline correct raw power values by dividing each time point by the mean activity in a baseline period at each frequency.
-The resulting values are then converted to decibels (dB) by taking their logarithm (with base 10) and multiplying it by 10 (Cohen, 2014).
-Discussion of whether a dB power conversion should be run prior to running TF-PCA is beyond the scope of this step-by-step tutorial.
-Nevertheless, a template script for conducting dB power conversion is provided here.
+These template scripts conduct dB power conversion to average power and total power respectively, and plot average power and total power after dB power correction.

 ### `template_dbpower.m`

-This template script conducts dB power conversion to the average power and the total power respectively.
+This template script conducts dB power conversion to average power and total power respectively.

-1)	Line 3～36 conducts dB power conversion to the average power.
-Special attention should be given to Line 21 which sets up the baseline period.
+1)	Lines 3～36 conduct dB power conversion to average power.
+Line 21 sets up the baseline period.
 Computing the baseline period is similar to computing the start and the end time bins as we already went through in Step 6.
-Taking -400ms～-200ms as an example, 33 –400*32/1000 equals 20.2 (approximately 20) is set for the start time bin of the baseline period (recall that 0ms is the 33th time bin in the average power data).
+Taking -400ms～-200ms as an example, 33 –400*32/1000 equals 20.2 (approximately 20) is set for the start time bin of the baseline period (0ms is the 33th time bin in the average power data).
 Similarly, 33 – 200*32/1000 equals 26.6 (approximately 27) is set for the end time bin of the baseline period.
-Taken together, Line 21 sets up the baseline period (20～27) - Would you please confirm this?
-In your original script, it’s 19-26 (1 less).
-Edit Line 21 to set up the baseline period based on you own data.
-Likewise, Line 39～71 conducts dB power conversion to the total power.
-Edit Line 57 to set up the baseline period based on you own data as well.
+Taken together, Line 21 sets up the baseline period (20～27).
+Likewise, Lines 39～71 conduct dB power conversion to the total power.

 ```
 TFD_baseline_avg = squeeze(mean(avgTFD(:,:,:,:, 19:26), 5));
 ```

 2)	Other parts of this script can largely leave them as they are.
-Run this whole script in the current path (analysis_template/scripts) by either typing the name of the script (`template_dbpower`) in the command window and pressing enter or clicking “run” at the top of Matlab editor.
-The resulting data (the average power with dB conversion and the total power with dB conversion) is saved in the `../extra_out_data` folder.
+Run this whole script in the current path (analysis_template/scripts) by either typing the name of the script (`template_dbpower`) in the command window and pressing enter or clicking “run” at the top of the MATLAB editor.
+The resulting data (average power and the total power with dB power correction) is saved in the `../exported_data` folder.
 It is worth noting that the resulting data stays in the same format as the data converted in Step 6, which is a subject x channel x condition x frequency bins x time bins array.

 ### `template_plots.m`

-1)	Line 149～216 plots differences of the total power with dB conversion (two differences based on our interest).
-Specifically, Line 153 loads the data that we saved in the previous step from the `../extra_out_data` folder.
-Line 158～160 extracts the total power with dB conversion for each condition (congruent & correct, incongruent & error and incongruent & correct).
-Edit Line 158～160 based on the interested conditions from your data.
+1)	Lines 149～216 plot differences of total power with dB power correction.
+Specifically, Line 153 loads the data that we saved in the previous step from the `../exported_data` folder.
+Lines 158～160 extract total power with dB power correction for each condition (correct congruent, error incongruent, and correct incongruent).

 ```
 TFD_congruent_corr = squeeze(TFD_baseRemoved_total(:,1,:,:,:));